 Deep Tissue Massage

 Deep Tissue Massage focuses on the deeper layers of muscle tissue.
-It aims to release the chronic patterns of tension in the body, through slow strokes and deep finger pressure on the contracted areas, by either following or crossing over the muscle fibres, fascia and tendons.
-Usually used to address specific problems associated with chronic muscular pain, injury rehabilitations, sporting and occupational injuries, RSI, and physical and mental fatigue.
+It aims to release the chronic patterns of tension in the body, through slow strokes and deep finger pressure on the contracted areas, by either following or crossing over the muscle fibers, fascia and tendons.
+Usually used to address specific problems associated with chronic muscular pain, injury rehabilitation, sporting and occupational injuries, RSI, and physical and mental fatigue.
 The techniques can include Trigger Point Therapy, deep tissue massage and stretching thereby creating an improved range of motion through the joints.
 It's important to drink plenty of water after a deep-tissue session to help eliminate toxins from the body.

 Lymphatic Drainage is a gentle whole body treatment which relaxes the nervous system and aids the body's immune system.
-It involves a range of specialised and gentle rhythmic pumping techniques to move skin in the direction of the lymph flow through a network of lymph vessels and lymph nodes.
+It involves a range of specialized and gentle rhythmic pumping techniques to move skin in the direction of the lymph flow through a network of lymph vessels and lymph nodes.
 This supports the body to naturally eliminate excess toxins, dead cells, viruses, bacteria and chemicals.
 Other benefits of this massage are: relieving fluid congestion, promoting wound healing, relieve stress and anxiety.

 Gentle touch is very important part of a baby's existence and allows them to feel secure and loved.
 The benefits for the baby include improvement of their immune system, promotes better and deeper sleep, draws them into a relaxed state, can help alleviate pain from colic, gas congestion.